So you want to play the best offline games for your Chromebook.

 It’s not as good as the original for many reasons, but it plays similar enough to get you your Mario fill.
 You can collect coins, find blocks, and dodge Piranha plants from pipes just like the original.

-The bad: Controls, too easy, too repetitive.
+The bad: Controls, too easy, too repetitive, reminds you of just playing regular Mario.

 Collect some coins in Super Mario’s Adventure 2.